Links in CE table no longer work in TYPO3 6.2.16

 This seems to me a bug - or is there a workaround I do not know of?

-#2 Updated by Wouter Wolters about 3 years ago
+#2 Updated by Wouter Wolters over 3 years ago

 - Status changed from New to Closed